hacs/documentation/documentation/configuration/basic.md

 ## Device registration

-HACS uses a device OAuth flow for authentication against the GitHub API.
+HACS uses a device OAuth flow for authentication against the GitHub API (also see [Why do i need a GitHub Account?](/docs/faq/github_account)).

 _If you do not want that, you can use a Personal Access Token if you [configure HACS with YAML](/docs/configuration/legacy)._